amirahnasihah/backend-development/03-introduction-to-express/express-simplified/README-cash-course.md

 Multiple middlewares:

 1. `app.get('/', logger, logger, logger, (req, res))` could put as many pieces of middleware in here as you wanted to and all three of them are going to run in order.
+2. it should print out slash `/` 3 separate times.

+Middleware apply to individual routes or individual endpoints:

+1. move the `logger()` middleware into the router for users.
+2. inside `users.js`, then at the top `router.use(logger)`
+3. if go to go to `/users` it logs it out slash user slash one but, if go to the home page `/` it doesn't log anything out and that's because this `logger` is only defined inside of the *user router*.

 # Rendering Static Files